Evertz Technologies profit rises on international sales

-Canadian broadcast equipment maker Evertz Technologies Ltd (ET.TO) reported a 41 percent rise in quarterly profit on higher international sales.
+Sept 13 Canadian broadcast equipment maker Evertz Technologies Ltd reported a 41 percent rise in quarterly profit on higher international sales.

 First-quarter net income rose to C$24.8 million, or 34 Canadian cents per share, from C$17.6 million, or 23 Canadian cents per share, a year earlier.